-As noted previously, further review of socioeconomic and demographic data as part of the Equity Impact Review revealed additional priority populations - people with low incomes, people aged 55 years and older, veterans, and people with disabilities - which were not prioritized in the first and second phases of community engagement.
+As noted previously, further review of socioeconomic and demographic data as part of the Equity Impact Review revealed additional priority populations - people with low incomes, people who are seniors, veterans, and people with disabilities - which were not prioritized in the first and second phases of community engagement.
 These groups were prioritized in the third phase of engagement.
 Efforts to engage these groups focused on connecting with nonprofits and community-based organizations in the subarea which provide human services to these populations.
 These efforts are summarized in Table 23.